faisalmemon/ios-crash-dump-analysis-book/examples/snapchat_wake_ios/wake_up_explanation.md

 The iOS platform limits the number of Wake Ups.
 When a CPU interrupt occurs, the CPU wakes up to service some task.
 Typically it is when there is some IO to process, such as inbound networking data.
 If the platform wakes up too frequently, it can drain the battery.
 Therefore, the rate of wake ups is limited by the Operating System.

-The following crash report, truncated for ease of demonstration, shows the `Snapchat`\index{trademark!Snapchat} app being terminated:
+The following Crash Report, truncated for ease of demonstration, shows the `Snapchat`\index{trademark!Snapchat} app being terminated:

 ```
 Incident Identifier: 79C39D6B-E4CA-4047-B96D-7EEED2B57B46